hicops/hicops/README.md

 # pcdsframe
-PCDSFrame: A comprehensive and open-source software framework for identification of peptides from LC-MS/MS data
+PCDSFrame: A comprehensive and open-source software framework for identification of peptides from LC-MS/MS data on XSEDE COMET HPC Cluster

 # Authors:
-Muhammad Haseeb, Muhammad Usman Tariq, Fahad Saeed
+Muhammad Haseeb, Fahad Saeed